 A significant issue, most common in young or older hens, is a prolapsed vent which can cause bloody spots on eggshells.
 This is a life-threatening situation where your chicken has to be treated as soon as possible.
 Luckily, it’s very easy to spot a prolapsed vent in chickens.
 So you can act immediately and start treatment or take your chicken to a vet.

 Prolapsed vent is a condition where the reproductive tract tissue does not retract inside the chicken’s body after an egg has been laid.
 Due to the bare tissue sticking out of the chicken’s bum, bloody eggshells are possible.
-The first thing you need to do is separate her from the flock, so other chickens can’t peck the bare tissue.
+You first need to separate her from the flock, so other chickens can’t peck the bare tissue.
 Next, stop feeding the hen pellet feed, switch to mixed corn instead, and place her in a dark environment.
 This way, egg production will slow down, which gives the area time to heal.
 Contact a veterinarian, or, in case you don’t have a vet that specializes in poultry, try to handle the problem yourself.

 If the prolapsed vent is small in size, meaning smaller than a ping-pong ball, the issue may resolve on its own.
 If your chicken has a dirty bum, soak her in lukewarm water to clean the vent area and spray an antibacterial spray, like Vetericyn, to prevent infections.
 Don’t try and remove dried poo from the feathers; you can damage the tissue.
 After a couple of days, the prolapsed vent should be resolved.
 Keep a close eye on her so that the problem does not worsen.

 When the prolapsed vent is bigger than a ping pong ball and no vet is available, try to reinsert the tissue by gently pushing it back inside.
 Wear protective gloves and use a lubricant so you won't damage any tissue.
 Hold the tissue in its place for a couple of minutes so it won't come back out.
 You can use a hemorrhoid cream such as Preparation H to reduce swelling and keep the tissue in place.